seetharengaraman/SpringBoard/Hadoop Mini Project/readme.md

 b.
 Create a new directory called test_data under "/" and another
     directory called input within test_data.
-Place everything under the code and data folder in the github repository within the input directory.
+Place everything under the MapReducer code and data folder in the github repository within the input directory.

 c.
 From virtual box shell, go to "/" directory and run following